Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 `VK_ANDROID_external_memory_android_hardware_buffer`, sampler-YCbCr conversion and `VK_EXT_queue_family_foreign`.
 The API-26 symbols are resolved dynamically rather than linked as mandatory imports, preserving the application's API-24 readback/CPU compatibility.
-Sanctuary's local wgpu-hal patch enables the two Android Vulkan extensions when advertised and actually enables sampler-YCbCr when the application requests `TEXTURE_FORMAT_NV12`.
+Sanctuary uses upstream wgpu-hal's Vulkan `open_with_callback` hook to add the two supported Android device extensions and enable `VkPhysicalDeviceSamplerYcbcrConversionFeatures` before wrapping the HAL device back into an ordinary wgpu `Device`/`Queue`; no wgpu-hal source patch is required.
 Raw Vulkan rendering restores every wgpu-owned output image to the layout wgpu's resource tracker expects before handing it back to normal wgpu sampling.

 The MediaCodec and VDPAU explicit hardware modes remain strict for H.264: failure to obtain or execute the selected contract is an error, not a request to switch the video